cboettig/labnotebook/_posts/2013-06-03-DOI-citable.md

 "citable" by giving it a DOI use DataCite DOIs (e.g. fig**share**, PeerJ Preprints), which lag behind in this feature.
-Moving the control of citation data beyond the grasp of particular publishing companies like TR is undoubtably an important step forward.
+Moving the control of citation data beyond the grasp of particular publishing companies like TR is undoubtedly an important step forward.
 The [Open Citation Project](http://www.jisc.ac.uk/whatwedo/programmes/inf11/jiscexpo/jiscopencitation.aspx) is a more comprehensive, if very young, move in this direct.
 (Hat tip to Martin Fenner for explaining CrossRef citations to me).